AntonRagot/MachineLearning2019/project2/README.md

 The dataset needs to be placed inside the `data` folder, unzipped.
 You should have the following files: `train_pos_full.txt`, `train_neg_full.txt` and `test_data.txt`.

+You also need our best model.
+Feel free to contact any members of our group so we can share our model with you! (or you can retrain the whole model)

-You also need the weight of our best model.
-Our weights are located in the `model` folder, you should only check that they are at the correct place with the correct name:
+You will need to make sure to put them in the correct place with the correct name:
+- Classifier's model : `model/CNN_model.h5`
-- Classifier's weights : `model/pretrained_model_weights.hdf5`
+- Classifier's weights : `model/CNN_best_weights.hdf5`

 ### Start predicting